matomo-org/developer-documentation/docs/3.x/tagmanager/integration-plugin.md

 ```

 <div markdown="1" class="alert alert-info">
-It is highly recommend to cache the response of the embed code for a couple of hours or a day for improved page load performance.
+It is highly recommend caching the response of the embed code for a couple of hours or a day for improved page load performance.
 </div>

 ## Supporting the Data Layer